 - I miss being able to run, jump, and dance.
 I often can’t do more than an hour of basic physical activity (walking) before I get fatigued.
 This was reduced to 2o minutes of walking or standing in November 2016.

 - Gentle exercise and activity is good for people with AS.
 Walking helps.
 Contact sports definitely don’t help.
-Right now, walking makes me sicker because my energy levels are depleted at the mitochondrial level.
+Walking makes me sicker because my energy levels are depleted at the mitochondrial level.
 I’m like a half-charged battery when I wake up every morning.

 - It is really easy for me to overdo things.
 I never know how much activity is going to land me in bed.